akbartus/WebAR-TextRecognition/README.md

 3. Wait for the text recognition system to identify the written text and load the desired molecular structure.

 ### **Tools Used**
-The project powered by computer vision + AI model hosted on HuggingFace.
+The project is powered by computer vision + AI model hosted on HuggingFace.
 At its core it uses AFrame and Ar.js.

 ### **Credits**
 The text recognition icon used in this project was taken from VeryIcon.com website with no attribution required.